 The Career Counseling program at North Carolina Central University is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The accreditation runs through October 31, 2022.
-Both the online and campus programs are CACREP accredited.

 The Clinical Mental Health Counseling program at North Carolina Central University is accredited by CACREP.
-The accreditation runs through October 31, 2022.
-Both the online and campus programs are CACREP accredited.

 The School Counseling program at North Carolina Central University is accredited by CACREP.
-The accreditation runs through October 31, 2022.
-Both the online and campus programs are CACREP accredited.